 Her carers tell us how much they love finding that our mother is on their rota and it makes their day to spend time with her.
 Some of them make time to indulge her interests by chatting about gardens, horses, lorries with interesting place names on their sides that they see passing by, and they’ll even march with her up and down the hall or have a rousing sing-song.

 Contrast this with the experience of a friend who pays an agency to provide a carer for her mother for an hour at 9am each day.
-The service is totally unreliable, sometimes with a no-show several days running, and the arrival time can be anything between 7am and mid-day, almost negating the point of the call.
-Another friend has sometimes found her mother still in bed in the evening, the carer having failed to arrive for either the morning or lunchtime visit.
+The service has been erratic, sometimes with a no-show several days running, and the arrival time can be anything between 7am and mid-day, almost negating the point of the call.
+Another friend has found her mother still in bed in the evening, the carer having failed to arrive for either the morning or lunchtime visit.

 These incidents are obviously unacceptable, for what is a carer if it is not someone who ‘cares’ in all senses of that word: someone who cares not just about the person whose world they are trusted to share but who cares about their own professionalism?